Tristate On The Go. Your mobile source for news in the tristate. Click here to download the app.

 WTVW Local 7 is now the Tri-State's CW Network provider.
-All your favorite CW shows will begin January 31, 2012 in HD.
+All your favorite CW shows are now on Local 7 WTVW CW!

 Looking for a new or used car?
 Tristatehomepage.biz offers you a new way to search many of the top dealers' inventory!

 Our trusted storm shelters will give you peace of mind when the siren sounds.

 The city is looking at ending electricity partnership with Kentucky Utilities over contract details.

 Kentucky lawmakers approve the two-year road plan, but some in Union County say their concerns aren't being prioritized right.